bigman1170/Obsidian-Notes/Sessions Raw/Session 04.md

 The reason he does not say his name is that if he gives it to us, the gods can pull him to them with the spell [Gate]

-[Magister] has a Decree to rule over opal, and he wants us to go to the palace to announce this
+[Magister] has a Decree to rule over opal, and he wants us to go to the palace to announce it.
+He wants us to be his hype men, [Joe] wanted to speak privatly, [Magister] set out a feast with the help of Lavren then left.
+[Joe] brought up the fact that this might not be the best idea since he is a blasphemous existence.
+We discussed this and we came to the conclusion that we should